404 Checker: A Tool for Website Owners

 How to Fix a Soft 404

-meta tag to force Prerender to return a proper 404 response to search bots—even if your backend returns 200
+Use the prerender-status-code meta tag to force Prerender to return a proper 404 response to search bots—even if your backend returns 200 for human users.

 <meta name="prerender-status-code" content="404">

-This does not affect what human visitors see, but ensures bots (and Prerender’s cache system) treat the page correctly as a non-existent resource.
+This does not affect what human visitors see, but ensures crawlers (and Prerender’s cache system) treat the page correctly as a non-existent resource.

 Common Pitfalls / Tips